diffpy/libobjcryst/README.md

 ./a.out
 ```

-On Mac OS X the Anaconda libobjcryst is built for OS X version
+Note the Anaconda version of libobjcryst is built with C++ compilers
-10.9 which may be incompatible with codes compiled on newer OS.
-To fix this pass `-mmacosx-version-min=10.9` option to the
-c++ compiler or set it with an environment variable as
-`export MACOSX_DEPLOYMENT_TARGET=10.9`.
+provided by Anaconda.
+This may cause incompatibility with system C++.
+In such case please use Anaconda C++ to link with libobjcryst.